fbpx

 Chances are, an experienced designer has been through the process of designing a remodel with tree protective considerations.
 Instead of having to worry about making sure your remodel designs follow Title 11 laws and risking thousands in fees, you have a team of professionals to do the technical work.
 That way, you can focus on what really matters: working with your team to design a space where you can thrive.

 Now that you’re more familiar with what to expect when remodeling your Portland home around protected trees, take the next step!
 Our website has tons of useful resources for homeowners thinking about remodeling.
-Check out our Additions Portfolio to get more information and inspiration for your next project!
+Check out our Additions Portfolio to get more information and inspiration for your next project.

 Thinking about a home remodel or addition, but concerned about the trees in your yard?
 Don’t be!
 At Lamont Bros., we can help you work with the City of Portland to remodel your home and protect your trees.
 Click the link below to schedule a free video call with a member of our design team.